prakharmishra2026/outskill-claude-expert/README.md

 # 🧠 Outskill Claude Expert

-> A powerful, pre-configured skill for Claude Code that acts as your AI Automation Architect — built on Outskill methodologies, Snarktank PRD frameworks, and MCP workflows.
+> A powerful, pre-configured skill for Claude Code that acts as your claude code guide as sson as you start a new project just like any outskill trainer.
+It is built on Outskill methodologies,resources, Snarktank PRD frameworks, and MCP workflows.

 ---